 To save the human race, the Builders build the city of Ember far underground.
 Hundreds of years later the city is falling apart, and the great generator (Moloch!) that enables this life underground is sputtering.
 With all the old people set in their ways and in denial about the obsolescence of their city, only the clever young people can figure out how to return life to the surface.

-stars both Bill Murray and Tim Robbins!
+Mom-crush alert: City of Ember stars both Bill Murray and Tim Robbins!
 (No, they don’t look their best cast as the greedy rotund Mayor and the seemingly slow genius father of the protagonist, but who cares?)
-City of Ember

 Recommended ages: 9 and up